HomePerformanceSubscribeSample SignalEducationCourseGamesContactLogin

 Institutions can't fill their entire order in one move.
 A central bank or hedge fund placing a billion-dollar position has to do it in pieces, across multiple price levels and across time.
 When price leaves a zone quickly with strong momentum, it signals that not all orders were filled.
 The institution still has pending orders waiting.
 When price returns, those orders activate, creating the same reaction.

 "Zones are not a technical indicator.
-They're evidence of where institutions left unfilled orders.
-We're trading with them, not against them."
+They are evidence of where institutions left unfilled orders.
+We trade with them, not against them."

 Demand Zones